Allocating the application

 - Devise a standard brief cover sheet for requesting input from other staff and then add specific matters to be addressed on the sheet where necessary, including timeframes for when their response is required by.

-- It may also be a good idea to have service level agreements with other teams on their level of input.
+- It is recommended that service level agreements are established with other teams on their level of input and reporting timeframes.

 Recording and filing key information